We offer a selection of Accredited Marine Animal Courses designed to improve prospects working with marine animals in a variety of roles.

 Here are some of the Marine Courses that we offer:

 These are all Accredited Level 3 Diploma courses, studied at your own pace and with full tutor support.
+All of these Diploma courses can be done with a practical placement; this provides you with valuable hands-on experience to compliment your theory training.

 Animal Careers include: Marine and freshwater Biologists, Marine Animal Rescue Officer, Aquarist, Herpetologists, Aquarium Curator, Marine Veterinary Surgeon.